Manhattan Beach Pier at sunset over the Pacific

 05

-Residents, regulars, and frequent visitors moving through the same local layer.
+Residents, regulars, and frequent visitors moving through the same neighborhood layer.

 06